hutchutchutch/prob/README.md

 ## Overview

-Prob is a macOS desktop application that helps developers and product teams go from "I need a solution for X" to a complete technical specification with database schemas, UI components, and architectural decisions in under 30 minutes.
-Using an interactive canvas powered by React Flow and intelligent AI processing via LangGraph, Prob turns product ideation into actionable development plans.
+GoldiDocs is a macOS desktop application that helps developers and product teams go from "I need a solution for X" to a complete technical specification with database schemas, UI components, and architectural decisions in under 30 minutes.
+Using an interactive canvas powered by React Flow and intelligent AI processing via LangGraph, GoldiDocs turns product ideation into actionable development plans.

 ## Key Features